Bistatic Radar Sets

 Figure 1: two radar sets co-operate bistatically: the second radar receives the returns of the first one.

 Generally, the transmitter and receiver share a common antenna, which is called a monostatic radar system.
 A bistatic radar consists of separately located (by a considerable distance) transmitting and receiving sites.
 Therefore, a monostatic Doppler radar can be upgraded easily with a bistatic receiver system or (by use of the same frequency) two monostatic radars are working like a bistatic radar.
-A bistatic radar makes use of the forward scattering of the transmitted energy.
+A bistatic radar makes use of the forward and sideward scattering of the transmitted energy.

 In case of a bistatic radar set there is a larger distance between the transmitting unit and the receiving unit and usually a greater parallax.
 This means, a signal can also be received when the geometry of the reflecting object reflects very little or no energy (stealth technology) in the direction of the monostatic radar.